Antiquing in Lancaster, PA

 Lancaster County is loaded with places to buy antiques- big, small, specialty, variety, you name is we probably have it.
 If you are looking to visit one of the premier year-round antiques destinations head to Adamstown, PA.
 Located in the northeastern part of the county, just off exit 286 of the PA Turnpike you will find what many consider the “Antiques Capital of the USA.”
 With over 3,000 antiques dealers in Adamstown your guaranteed to find a wide variety of fares.
 From vintage post cards, to hand-crafted Amish furniture and quilts, to fine artworks or Chippendale chairs, you are sure to find a treasure that tickles your fancy.

 While Adamstown is considered the “Antiques Capital,” other small independent shops can be found around the County too in places like Lititz, Strasburg, Bird-in-Hand, Intercourse, or Columbia (they have over 10 big shops!).
+Check out Tollbooth Antique Marketplace for over 30,000 square feet filled with over 200 vendors.
 The Southern End of Lancaster County is home to unique shops that carry vintage consignment items.
 Visit Puttzin' or Blue Gate Pickens to find your next priceless antique.
 Check out our list of places to visit for other popular locations.

 Here are a few tips for how to get the price that you want (or closer to it)…